 - Mentally disabled persons fishing under the direct supervision of a licensed angler who is a family member or has permission from the family to take the mentally disabled person fishing.

 No one needs a license or stamp endorsement on Free Fishing Day, held each year on the first Saturday in June.

 Fishing in State Parks

-- On man-made structures (docks, piers, jetties, etc.) within state parks, fishing is by pole and line only with each person limited to two poles.
+- On man-made structures (docks, piers, jetties, etc.) within state parks, fishing is by pole-and-line only, with each person limited to two poles.
 All other fishing regulations, such as length and bag limits, remain in effect.